DmitryBespalov/old-website/_posts/2017-10-17-frenchkit.markdown

 <iframe width="510" height="325" src="https://www.youtube.com/embed/4kQsuOiI6Ug" frameborder="0" allowfullscreen></iframe>

 ## May the Code Review Be with You
-If there would have been award for the best presentation slides, I think, this one would win it for sure.
+If there would have been an award for the best presentation slides, I think, this one would win it for sure.
 The talk by Egor Tolstoy ([@igrekde](https://twitter.com/igrekde)) is exploring different aspects of building an effective code review culture.

 ![Egor Tolstoy](https://s3.eu-central-1.amazonaws.com/images.dnbespalov.com/frenchkit/IMG_9507.JPG "Egor Tolstoy"){:height="480px" width="480px"}